oracle/node-oracledb/doc/api.md

 #### <a name="tnsadmin"></a> 14.1.2 Optional Oracle Net Configuration

 Optional Oracle Net configuration files are read when node-oracledb is loaded.
 These files affect connections and applications.
+For example you can specify where your database is located, and what name the application uses to connect to that database.
+Behaviors such as timeouts, failover, network checks, encryption, and [Session Data Unit (SDU) and socket buffer sizes][185] for network optimization can be set.

 The common files are:

 Name | Description
 -----|------------